nageshnnazare/tuf-sheet/recursion/06_print_subsequences.md

         }

-        // Choice 1: PICK the current element ds.push_back(arr[ind]);
+        // Choice 1: PICK the current element
+        // Add current element to our subsequence and move to next ds.push_back(arr[ind]);
         printSubsequences(ind + 1, ds, arr, n);

         // Choice 2: NO PICK (Backtracking)
-        // We must remove the element we picked to explore the "Not Take" path ds.pop_back();
+        // Remove the element to explore the branch where we don't include it ds.pop_back();
         printSubsequences(ind + 1, ds, arr, n);
     }